Religion in Bihar

-Hinduism is the most followed religion in Bihar, followed by nearly 82.7% of total population as per 2011 Census.
-Islam is the second-most followed religion which is followed by nearly 16.8% of population.
-There is also a significant population of Jains and Christians in the state.
+Hinduism is the most followed religion in Bihar, followed by nearly 82% of total population as per 2023 Bihar Caste based census.
+Islam is the second-most followed religion which is followed by nearly 17.7% of population.
+There is also a significant population of Buddhists and Christians in the state.

 History of religion in Bihar

 Hindu Goddess Sita, the consort of Lord Rama, is believed to have been born in Sitamarhi district in the Mithila region of modern-day Bihar.
 It was the Ancient Bihar that give birth to new Indic religions: Buddhism and Jainism.
 Gautama Buddha attained Enlightenment at Bodh Gaya, a town located in the modern day district of Gaya in Bihar.
 Vasupujya, the 12th Jain Tirthankara was born in Champapuri, Bhagalpur.
 Vardhamana Mahavira, the 24th and last Tirthankara of Jainism, was born in Vaishali around the sixth century BC.
 Bodh Gaya in Bihar is an important pilgrimage center for the global Buddhists.
 The tenth Guru of the Sikhs, Guru Gobind Singh, was born here in 1666 and spent his early years here before moving to Anandpur.
 The Gurdwara at Patna Sahib marks the birthplace of Guru Gobind Singh.